That-Dev-Girl-Sites/jhalabi.com/_posts/2011-05-24-yui-3-in-a-yui-2-world.md

 layout: post
 title: "YUI 3 in a YUI 2 world"
 date: "2011-05-24"
+redirect_from: "/blog/yui-3-in-a-yui-2-world"
 categories:
   - development
+excerpt: You want to use YUI 3 inside YUI 2?
+Really?
 ---

 I know what you are probably thinking.
 You want to use YUI 3 inside YUI 2?
 Really?
 Why not just upgrade to YUI 3 altogether?